dfuenzalida/SpringBoot3Log4j2AppSvcLogs/README.md

 Once the applications is up and running, configure Diagnostic Settings in Azure Portal for the logs to be sent to a Log Analytics Workspace.

-Make sure to add the **App Service Application Logs** category.
+Make sure to add the **App Service Application Logs** category to the Diagnostic Settings configuration.

-Visit the `/`, `/warn` and `/error` endpoints of the web app, then run the following query in Azure Portal in the Logs blade:
+Visit the `/`, `/warn` and `/error` endpoints of the web app so some logs are emitted.
+Then, run the following query in Azure Portal in the Logs blade:

 ```kql
 AppServiceAppLogs